Openscapes/quarto-website-tutorial/transition-from-rmarkdown.md

 **Don't specify `output-dir` in `_quarto.yml`**.
 The output directory default is `_site/`, which is what we'd like.

+If you currently have a `docs/` folder (like we did as we were experimenting), delete it.

 **Update `.gitignore` to ignore `_site/`**.
 At the same time, we have it ignore caches and a .quarto file:

 ```{.bash}